aivaraleksiev/Sticky-notes.com/REST API documentation.md

 _String `noteId` - Note identifier._<br>
 _String `title`  - Note's title name.
 This field is optional._<br>
 _String `text`   - Note's text content.
 This field is optional._<br>
 _Array  `color`  - Note's color.
 Used to group notes by priority.
-Valid colors are yellow", "green", "red".
-Default color is yellow.
+Valid colors are "yellow", "green", "red".
+Default color is "yellow".
 This field is optional._<br>

 ```json
 [